liesnikov/extensible-elaborator/paper/main.md

 We are certainly not the first ones to try to tackle the extensibility of a language implementation.
 This section is structured according to the part of the compiler pipeline that allows for extensibility.
-Dependently-typed language implementations usually consist of at least four parts: parser, elaborator, core type-checker, and proper backend.
+Dependently-typed language implementations usually consist of at least four parts: parser, elaborator, core type-checker, and proper back-end.
 The back-end part is currently irrelevant to our interests, since for a language to be specified usually means for specification of the core, anything that happens beyond after core doesn't extend the language, but rather tries to preserve its semantics in some form.
 Therefore we're left with three parts: parser, elaborator and core type-checker.